Code-Institute-Submissions/Milestoneprojectone-2/README.md

 * Having a contact form.

 ### Design Choices
-*I wanted to have a easy but informative website.
+* I wanted to have a easy but informative website.
-*I have chosen to have the background colour in white and the font to be black.
+* have chosen to have the background colour in white and the font to be black.
 * Fonts being used is Roberto and Times new Roman.
 With the font sizes on 20px 18px.
 * And the icons is from font Awsome and i adjusted the size of the icons so it looks more appealing.